This documentation is for a prerelease version of O3DE. Click here to switch to the latest release, or select a version from the dropdown.

 What are prefab overrides?

 The following image shows two instances of Car prefab in a level.
-The Car prefabs are expanded and open for editing:
+With overrides enabled, the Car instances are expandable and can be opened for editing:

 Level in Prefab Edit Mode in Entity Outliner.